ezEngine/docs/docs/samples/cs-histogram.md

 ## Code

-The code shows how to use the ez rendering API to set up buffers and textures, load shaders, etc. It also demonstrates how one can watch a directory for file changes and reload resources on the fly, to iterate on shaders.
+The code shows how to use the EZ rendering API to set up buffers and textures, load shaders, etc. It also demonstrates how one can watch a directory for file changes and reload resources on the fly, to iterate on shaders.

 ## See Also